oasis-tcs/openc2-ap-pf/oc2pf.md

 The 'query pf:rule_number' Command provides a mechanism to obtain similar information to that provided by creating a firewall rule.
 Implementation of the 'query pf:rule_number' Command is OPTIONAL.
 Products that choose to implement the 'query pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.

 ### 2.3.4 Delete
 The pf:rule_number is the only valid Target type for the delete Action.
-Sample Commands are presented in [Annex A](#annex-a-sample-commands).
+Sample Commands are presented in [Appendix E](#appendix-e-sample-commands).

 #### 2.3.4.1 'Delete pf:rule_number'
 The 'delete pf:rule_number' Command is used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the 'delete pf:rule_number' Command is OPTIONAL.
 Products that choose to implement the 'delete pf:rule_number' Command MUST implement the pf:rule_number Target type described in Table 2.1.2-2.